 What sometimes happens with these reports is that if a metric is right on the edge between green and yellow.

 If for a certain period of time, the measurements tend to be right below the edge, then everything will swap over to yellow and look like oh, green is completely gone.
 Yellow is completely here.
 And when those metrics go up a little bit more back into the green, then it's swapped back.

 Those small changes can always happen when you make measurements.
 And to me this kind of fluctuation back and forth, points more towards, well, the measurement is on the edge.
 The best way to improve this is to provide a bigger nudge in the right direction.

 Is the yellow "needs improvement" rating good enough to rank well, or does the rating need to be "good"?

 My understanding is, we see if it's in the green, and then that counts as it's okay or not.
 So if it's in yellow, that wouldn't be kind of in the green.

-But I don't know what the final approach there will be.
+But I don't know what the final approach there will be [based on the question above it seems like a full "Green" rating is less important].
 Because there are a number of factors that come together.
 I think the general idea is if we can recognize that a page matches all of these criteria, then we would like to use that appropriately in search for ranking.

 I don't know what the approach would be when some things are okay and some things that are not perfectly okay.
 Like, how that would balance out.